OhadTal25/ReactTask/README.md

 - Run: cd client
 - Run: npm install (to install all of the project's dependencies).
 - Run: npm start (to start the development server).
 This will automatically open a new browser window with the project running in it.

+##CodeBlocks Data
+The data for the available code blocks has been organized into a separate file for better maintainability.
+You can find the code blocks data in the codeBlocksData.js file.